 The reality of life for our leaders during this crisis is widely varied: some may have more free time than ever before, some are experiencing high stress, loss or job transitions, while some have absolutely no free time to dedicate to HBA due to work and family responsibilities.
-HBA understands and appreciates any amount of time our leaders have to give to our mission, and with reduced capacity in mind we wanted to share what we hope is some helpful guidance to assist you in working smarter, not harder while still making a big impact:
+HBA understands and appreciates any amount of time our leaders have to give to our mission, and with reduced capacity in mind we want to share what we hope is some helpful guidance to assist you in working smarter, not harder while still making a big impact:

-- Providing value and support to all our stakeholders (members, volunteers and companies) during this time should be at the forefront of all that we do
+- Providing value and support to all our stakeholders (members, volunteers and companies) during this time should be at the forefront of all that we do.

 - Be realistic: